jaspector

 Permits are required for all new buildings, additions, structural alterations, accessory buildings, pools, windows, siding, reroofing, demolition, moved buildings, fire alarm and suppression work, HVAC installation or replacement, electrical service or rewiring, and floodplain development work before starting.

+Not all construction work requires a permit in Evansville, IN.
 The following work is generally exempt: Maintenance of existing structures and facilities such as painting, reroofing, resurfacing roads, or gardening, plowing, and similar agricultural practices that do not involve filling, grading, excavation, or permanent structures (floodplain development); Signs that fall within the APC exempt signage criteria.
 Note: No broader citywide building-permit exemption list was clearly posted on the public permit pages reviewed.
 Confirm exemptions directly with the Building Commission before proceeding.
+When in doubt, confirm with the local building department before starting work.